4. Debts and liabilities

 When you value someone’s estate, you deduct their debts from their total assets and gifts.

 This includes anything they owed when they died as well as ‘liabilities’ (things they’re responsible for paying) like:

 - household bills

-- bills for goods and services they’d received but not yet paid for (eg building work, decorators, solicitors, accountants)
+- bills for goods and services they’d received but not yet paid for (such as building work, decorators, solicitors, accountants)

 Mortgages and joint property

 Deduct any mortgages or secured loans on a property from the property’s value.
 If the deduction’s more than the property’s worth, take away the excess amount from the estate’s total value.

 If the person had a joint mortgage with someone else, only deduct their share of the mortgage.

 Add any payout from a mortgage protection policy to the value of the estate.

 Loans and credit card debts

 - outstanding credit card balances

 Add any payout from a payment protection policy to the value of the estate.

 Debts owed to close friends or family